AndrewEllis93/Print-Tuning-Guide/articles/passing_slicer_variables.md

 By default, slicers will put heating commands either entirely before or after `PRINT_START`.
 You have to pass the temps TO `PRINT_START` in order to control when they happen.
 For example I don’t want my nozzle to heat until the very end so it’s not oozing during QGL, mesh etc.

-If you don’t use a chamber thermistor, just remove the chamber stuff.
+If you don’t use a chamber thermistor, just remove/comment out the chamber stuff.

 ### Example macro: